Ste90x/microfrontends/README.md

 2. Use the "start.bat" to start all servers and open up the browserpage

+#### Information
-## !!!
+### !!!
 The main page may take a while to render everything correctly due to the servers of all frameworks that need to be started first.
 Check the current status of the servers in their respective terminals. !!!

 #### Domains